 - Continuity.
 Parents want continuity.
 They want the trust they create to last their child's lifetime.
-That continuity could be at risk if the trust is being administered by a beneficiary's brother or sister as siblings might move away, lose interest in administering the trust or die before the beneficiary.
+That continuity could be at risk if the trust is being administered by a beneficiary's siblings.
+They might move away, lose interest in administering the trust or die before the beneficiary.
 The Arc Master Trust I is professionally administered, providing the lifetime continuity parents want. - Reliability.
 In planning for your child's future, you want a service that delivers on its promises.
 You want a service that meets the expectations it creates.
 Trust I has a proven history of reliability.
 It is a part of The Arc of Indiana's mission to meet the expectations we create. - Expertise.
-If one of your other children serves as trustee, his or her most challenging responsibility may be learning and staying current with regulations and making reports to agencies such as the Social Security Administration (SSA), the Division of Disability and Rehabilitative Services (DDRS) and Medicaid.
+If one of your other children serves as trustee, his or her most challenging responsibility may be learning and staying current with regulations and making reports to agencies such as the Social Security Administration (SSA), Medicaid, and the Indiana Family and Social Services Administration (FSSA).
 Our staff has the knowledge and expertise to make these reports.